alexpolt/alexpolt.github.io/src/empty-value.md

       ~A(){ }

       int *data;

     };

-    //B inherist from A and supplies it with pointer
+    //B inherist from A and supplies it with a pointer

     struct B : A {